Lab Sheet 5

 Exercises

-1. Write a class for instantiating the objects that represent the two-dimensional Cartesian coordinate system.
+Write a program to make classes for instantiating the objects that represent the two-dimensional Cartesian coordinate system.

-B. Make the other three functions to work as a bridge between the classes for multiplication, division, and subtraction.
+B. Make three non-member friend functions that work as a bridge between two classes for multiplication, division, and subtraction.

-C. Also write a small program to demonstrate that all the member functions of one class are the friend functions of another class if the former class is made friend to the latter.
+C. Demonstrate that all the member functions of one class are the friend functions of another class if the former class is made a friend of the latter.

-1. Write a class to store x, y, and z coordinates of a point in three-dimensional space.
-Overload addition and subtraction operators for addition and subtraction of two coordinate objects.
-Implement the operator functions as non-member functions (friend operator functions).
+Write a class to store x, y, and z coordinates of a point in three-dimensional space.
+Overload the addition and subtraction operators for the addition and subtraction of two coordinate objects.
+Implement the operator functions as non-member functions.

-3. Write a class Date that overloads prefix and postfix operators to increase the Date object by one day, while causing appropriate increments to the month and year (use the appropriate condition for leap year).
+Write a class Date that overloads prefix and postfix operators to increase the Date object by one day, while causing appropriate increments to the month and year (use the appropriate condition for leap year).
 The prefix and postfix operators in the Date class should behave exactly like the built-in increment operators.
+Show the use of this pointer when returning the increased object.